georgefree123/Wallstreetbets-Sentiment-Python/README.md

 # Wallstreetbets-Sentiment-Python
-A basic WSBs sentiment analyser using NLTK and the Reddit API (accompanies Youtube video)
+A basic WSBs sentiment analyser using NLTK and the Reddit API.